 It is a pity then that the documentary seems rather rushed in its English translation and looks quite slapdash in its breathless presentation.
 The film was made for TV as part of a current affairs program and should be appreciated in that light.
 It follows Browder’s career as an investment consultant and manager in the developing financial market in Russia after the country adopted free market principles in running its economy during Boris Yeltsin’s presidency.
 Being a Russian-made documentary, the viewpoint understandably is aligned with that of the Russian government and investigators against Browder.
 It makes no apologies for being partial.
 There is plenty of detail and viewers may need to see this film a few times to understand the scale of Browder’s underhand activities.

 The second half of the film deals with Sergei Magnitsky and his involvement with Browder and Firestone Duncan, how his collusion in tax fraud led to his imprisonment and death, and the way in which the last years of his life have become politicised and exploited by others, Browder most of all.
 Though what he did merited serious jail-time, Magnitsky emerges as a pathetic figure.
-While prisons in Russia are not lovely places to be in, and the medical treatment Magnitsky received from prison doctors speaks of their incompetence and indifference to his plight, his death from heart failure is eerie in that he was one of several people associated with Browder who met mysterious deaths from heart disease and other strange causes.
+While prisons in Russia are not lovely places to be in, and the medical treatment Magnitsky received from prison doctors speaks of their incompetence and indifference to his plight, his death is eerie in that he was one of several people associated with Browder who met mysterious deaths from heart disease and other strange causes.
 The film makes a case that Magnitsky remained loyal to Browder to the end and counted on the American to get him out of jail.
 After his death, Browder used Magnitsky’s treatment and death as a stick to continually beat the Russian government, slandering various government officials and lobbying the US government to slap travel bans, asset freezes and other punishments against Russian politicians and civil servants.

 The last few minutes are a revelation in which the value of Browder and the Magnitsky List to the US government’s agenda against Russia, and the propaganda potential that can be milked from it to convince Western audiences and Russians opposed to Vladimir Putin and Moscow (whether they are genuine oppositionists or those liberal oppositionists funded by US agencies) that Russia is an authoritarian police state hell bent on persecuting individuals, is spelled out.
 As of this time of writing, Browder is protected by the United Kingdom from arrest by Russian authorities for tax fraud and tax evasion.
 He is currently working towards convincing the European Community into adopting its own version of the Magnitsky List to further damage Russian financial and other interests in European Community member countries (especially Cyprus).
 The feeling that Browder may be acting as an agent provocateur and spy on behalf of the UK and US governments is hard to shake off.
 Why have so many individuals close to Browder, HCM and Firestone Duncan died in mysterious circumstances nearly all at once?
 How did Browder manage to convince the US government into passing bans and restrictions against Russia and Russian individuals despite his having renounced US citizenship?